charlottec24/kpitclassy/README.md

 #She sells seashells by the seashore
 #We are both changing different files

-#I made a new branch!
+#I made a new branch develop